 - the paparazzi will be joining you during the tour, so don’t forget to smile for the camera!

-If I could give one last tip, it would be not to believe everything that you read!
+If I could give one last tip before getting off this horse, it would be not to believe everything that you read!
 The jungle, the horses, and the waterfall, were all beautiful and well worth the effort, so don’t be afraid to saddle up to Cascade Limon!